 When it comes to minimalistic editors, Ghost provides one of the best experiences you can find.
 With this new update, you can add elements manually, using the plus sign icon to the left.
 You can use this tool to add markdown directly to your posts, as well as images, HTML code, simple dividers, and more advanced elements:

 You can add a lot of elements with a few clicks now, but they’re not so many that you feel overwhelmed, or make you feel like you’re using a website builder.
 The main takeaway here is that although the editor is changing, the Ghost team is determined to keep the core experience focused on writing.
+It’s a clean and simple experience, but it lacks to robust features of websites builders such as our very own Divi.

 If you haven’t used Ghost for a while, you’ll also notice the two-panel editor option is gone.
 After all, you can now add markup directly to your content, which renders the second panel unnecessary.
 However, even with all these changes, the Ghost editor remains incredibly intuitive.